polinli/slowfast_feature_extractor/README.md

 cd /path/to/slowfast_feature_extractor
 ```

-Download the pre-trained [weights](https://github.com/facebookresearch/SlowFast/blob/master/MODEL_ZOO.md) from the PySlowFast Model Zoo and copy it to your desired location.
+Download the pre-trained [weights](https://github.com/facebookresearch/SlowFast/blob/master/MODEL_ZOO.md) from the PySlowFast Model Zoo and copy it to `/ckpt`

 ## Configure the paramters